THE AA · 14M+ USERS · UK

 Decrease in customer service call volume

-Fragmentation breaks brand trust faster than bad design.
+Fragmentation breaks trust faster than bad design.

 “Research did not just inform design, it aligned the organisation”